BinaryMoon/wp-toolbelt/readme.txt

 * Fix: Improve Infinite Scroll behaviour when a static page is used.
 * Update Related Posts html to be more semantic & accessible.
 May require some tweaks to custom styles applied to the module.
 * Update Avatars css so that it loads earlier to avoid flashes of unstyled content.
 Also compressed avatars admin CSS.
+* Update Only output social sharing links on the_content and not on the_excerpt.
 * Change CSS colours to use custom properties for simpler, and more consistent, changes.

 [Changelog for all versions](https://github.com/BinaryMoon/wp-toolbelt/blob/master/changelog.txt)